Working with Requests

 What is a Request?

-In Mercury, every request is a plain text .http file.
+In Mercury, every request is a plain text .json file.
 This means:

 - Version control friendly (Git works perfectly)